 Les Deux Alpes has the largest snow park in Europe.
 This is a mecca for freestylers, and has something to suit a range of abilities.
 From the gentle parc de l’Envers beginner area to the Olympic superpipe designed by Sylvain Garabos.
 The park follows a slope-style course with kickers, rails, two quarter-pipes and an S-rail at the finish.
 Newbies are well catered for with a beginner’s area, which includes rollers, hoops, tables and a line of boxes.
 The 120m long halfpipe complies with international competition standards whilst the Big Air Zone provides access to a kicker with a 25m tabletop.
 The Axe Pipe also has a multifunctional table, along with an up-rail which leads to one of the quarter pipes.
 With such a well-developed snow playground, it’s no wonder that the popular annual freestyling ‘Uni Camp’ contest is held here each year.

 The Mille8 in Les Arcs brings a whole new concept of snow park to the Alps.
-Mille8 is focused on encouraging beginners and families to develop their technical skills.
+Mille8 encourages beginners and families to develop their technical skills.
 It provides somewhere for new skiers to find their feet before joining the faster pace of the advanced slopes.
 The park features a range of gentle jumps and kickers for novice freestylers to get to grips with.
 Sophisticated cameras film your tricks with a large screen at the bottom for you to view and download the film.
 Mille8 comprises of more than just a few jumps.
 A state-of-the-art swimming centre and a children’s play area in the snow can all be found here.
 Along with a couple of tranquil green runs too.
 What a brilliant idea!

 If you’re interested to find out more about Ski Solutions’ snowboarding holidays and the best snow parks in Europe call to speak to our experts.